AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 ## Headless storefront

 Headless commerce is API-first commerce.
 Adobe Commerce is fully headless with a decoupled architecture that provides all commerce services and data through a GraphQL API layer.
-This architecture allows frontend teams to develop their frontends independently from the core applicatino, providing the agility to quickly build and test new touchpoints with emerging technologies.
+This architecture allows frontend teams to develop their frontends independently from the core application, providing the agility to quickly build and test new touchpoints with emerging technologies.

 Adobe provides a modern headless storefront technology that includes the same benefits and capabilities delivered by [Edge Delivery Services](https://www.aem.live/home) with document-based authoring, a performance-first architecture, and out-of-the-box native experimentation.
-It leverages the scale and performance of Adobe Commerce SaaS microservices and the flexibility and convenience of [drop in components](https://experienceleague.adobe.com/developer/commerce/storefront/) to deliver commerce capabilities.
+It leverages the scale and performance of Adobe Commerce SaaS microservices and the flexibility and convenience of [drop-in components](https://experienceleague.adobe.com/developer/commerce/storefront/) to deliver commerce capabilities.